ElishaPost/Robotics-Fab/Pickleball_Net/README.md

 This folder contains **STL files** for a pickleball net that we designed and made.

-These files are ready for 3D printing or use in CAD software.
+> ⚠️ Note: These are STL files and must be sliced in a 3D printing slicer (like Cura, PrusaSlicer, or Simplify3D) to generate G-code before printing.

 ## How to Use